It is one of those dishes that look complicated, but it is very simple to make. I would say it is perfect for the holiday table.

-This year I’ve been blessed, and I am thankful to have an amazing support system from my family, friends and you, my readers.
+This year I have been blessed, and I am thankful to have an amazing support system from my family, friends and you, my readers

 Chicken Cordon Bleu